kdeldycke/awesome-engineering-team-management/README.md

 * [How to Read a Paper](http://blizzard.cs.uwaterloo.ca/keshav/home/Papers/data/07/paper-reading.pdf) - Outlines a practical and efficient three-pass method for reading research papers.
 * [You’re Not Managing a Team of Software Engineers, You’re Managing a Team of Writers](https://medium.com/coaching-notes/youre-not-managing-a-team-of-software-engineers-you-re-managing-a-team-of-writers-b263d3a10cc7).
 * [What senior engineers do: fix knowledge holes](http://www.mooreds.com/wordpress/archives/3232).
+* [Get your work recognized: write a brag document](https://jvns.ca/blog/brag-documents/) - There’s this idea that, if you do great work at your job, people will (or should!) automatically recognize that work and reward you for it with promotions / increased pay.
+In practice, it’s often more complicated than that.

 ## Re-organizations